sam-tremblay/Gate/README.md

 ## What can I do with Gate
 - Create animations with Gsap
-- Start Page Transition, start Smooth Scrolling and start Text Animation when appear in screen
+- Start Page Transition, start Smooth Scrolling, start animations based on scroll or when appear in screen
 - Create professional and instinctive Admin Panels
 - Create Custom Post Types and their taxonomies quickly
 - Remove default roles or not and create new ones